rmpink/Simpill/README.md

 ![alt text](fastlane/metadata/android/en-US/images/featureGraphic.png)

-# Simpill
+# Meditrack

-Simpill is a free and open-source Android app for medication reminders.
+Meditrack is a free and open-source Android app for medication reminders.
 It does not contain any ads, trackers or unnecessary permissions.

 <b>Features:</b>